raccoongang/edx-calendar-tab/README.md

 New calendar events may be created by any enrolled student.
 Calendar may be shared by stuff personal with provided google accounts (with update permission).

+1) INSTALLATION

-1) Install Package
+1.1) Install Package

 installing manually for evaluation and testing:

     sudo su - edxapp -s /bin/bash
     . edxapp_env
     pip install --upgrade https://github.com/raccoongang/edx-calendar-tab/tarball/master

+1.2) Production installation

+#TBD

+2) CONFIGURATION

-2) Configure edx-platform
+2.1) Configure edx-platform

 Add "edx-calendat-tab" to installed Django apps